 The Center's contract with DDS provides funding for services under the Lanterman Act.
 In the event that the operations of the Center result in a deficit position at the end of the contract year, DDS may reallocate surplus funds within the State of California system to supplement the Center's funding.
 Should a system-wide deficit occur, DDS is required to report to the Governor of California and the appropriate fiscal committee of the State Legislature and recommend actions to secure additional funds or reduce expenditures.
 DDS recommendations are subsequently reviewed by the Governor and the Legislature and a decision is made with regard to specific actions, including the possible suspension of the entitlement.

-Union employees account for 81.23% of the Center's total employee levels.
-The current collective bargaining agreement will expire on December 31, 2016.
+Union employees account for 82.27% of the Center's total employee levels.
+The collective bargaining agreement expired on December 31, 2016.
+Negotiations with the Union were ongoing as of June 30, 2017.